 - The child is living within a reasonable distance from the school and travel time is within acceptable parameters between home and school facilities.
 Reasonable distance will be defined in accordance with the DES transportation department and the normal special school transport scheme for pupils.
 (Please check with your local SENO and the Transport Section of the DES).

 - The child has a documented and confirmed diagnosis of Autism Spectrum Disorder (ASD).
-The report must detail the assessment and classification of ASD by a psychiatrist or clinical psychologist using DSM-IV, DSM-V or ICD-10 criteria or multidisciplinary assessment of same by a professional team (including a clinical psychologist/educational psychologist).
+The report must detail the classification of ASD by a psychiatrist or clinical/educational psychologist using DSM-IV, DSM-V or ICD-10 criteria or multidisciplinary assessment of same by a professional team (including a clinical psychologist/educational psychologist).

 - The expression of interest form is completely filled out and deemed